adeola-ak/backend/project-worksheet.md

 ## Project Description

 Build an app similar to Yelp that allows users to add, rate and comment on menu items at a restaurant.
-We discussed that so often the reviews on yelp are about the user’s overall experience at the restaurant and you have to read a lot of reviews before you find suggestions for menu items they suggested.
-The concept is to highlight item reviews for users and would place highlt rated items at the forefront.
+We discussed that so often the reviews on Yelp are about the user’s overall experience at the restaurant and you have to read a lot of reviews before you find suggestions for menu items.
+The concept is to highlight item reviews for users to find easily and would place highly rated items at the forefront.

 ## Components